-In accordance with Section 93.109(c)(2), areas designated nonattainment for the 2012 PM2.5 standards are required to use existing adequate or approved SIP motor vehicle emissions budgets for a prior annual PM2.5 standard until budgets for the 2012 PM2.5 standards are either found adequate or approved.
-On [Update when published in June 2021], EPA published proposed approval of the 2016 PM2.5 Plan, portions of the 2018 PM2.5 Plan pertaining to moderate area requirements for the 2012 PM2.5 standard, and reclassification to serious nonattainment request.
-Final action is pending at this time.
-If EPA does not take action on the 2016 PM2.5 and 2018 PM2.5 Plan, the 2008 PM2.5 Plan (as revised in 2011) budgets will be used in this conformity analysis.
-For the 2012 PM2.5 standards, the applicable conformity test is the emissions budget test, using the 2008 PM2.5 Plan (1997 standard) budgets.
-EPA approved the 2008 PM2.5 Plan (as revised in 2011) November 9, 2011, effective January 9, 2012.
+On November 26, 2021, EPA issued final approval of the 2016 Moderate Area PM2.5 Plan and portions of the 2018 PM2.5 plan that pertain to the moderate requirements for the 2012 PM2.5 standard.
+The approval also included reclassification to serious.
+On December 29, 2021, EPA proposed approval of the SIP elements and conformity budgets that pertain to the 2012 annual PM2.5 serious area requirements (final action expected by end of the year).
+Until the new 2012 serious area PM2.5 standard budgets are found adequate or approved, the SJV will conduct conformity determination for the 2012 annual PM2.5 standard using budgets established in the 2018 PM2.5 and 2018 PM2.5 Plan for moderate nonattainment.

+For the 2012 PM2.5 standards, the applicable conformity test is the emissions budget test, using moderate area budgets.
 The modeling results for all analysis years indicate that the on-road vehicle PM2.5 and NOx emissions predicted for the "Build" scenarios are less than the emissions budget.
-However, if the 2016 PM2.5 and 2018 PM2.5 Plan conformity budgets are approved or found adequate, the "upcoming budget test" demonstrates conformity to the new moderate and serious area 2012 PM2.5 budgets.
+However, if the serious 2018 PM2.5 Plan conformity budgets are approved or found adequate, the "upcoming budget test" also demonstrates conformity to the new 2012 PM2.5 budgets.
 The TIP/RTP therefore satisfy the conformity emissions test for PM2.5 and nitrogen oxides.

-As all requirements of the Transportation Conformity Regulation have been satisfied, a finding of conformity for the 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 is supported.
+As all requirements of the Transportation Conformity Regulation have been satisfied, a finding of conformity for the 2023 FTIP and the 2022 RTP is supported.